iharshka/VII-Ventures-Investment-Dashboard/README.md

 ## Future Updates

-- Adding Password change functionality for users (with a dropdown in the profile section)
+- Adding Password change functionality for users (with a dropdown in the profile section) with a password update API and a user form.
-- **Major change** is adding user specific dashboard, for e.g. showing fund1spc only to specific set of users
+- **Major change** is adding user specific dashboard, for e.g. showing fund1spc only to specific set of users this will be done through auth & accessibilty tokens.

 ## 🚀 About Me